 Navigation

 To start navigation, first open the corresponding GPS track or route.
-Then tap (i) to open the information window.
-There you will find the button to start navigation.
+In the details view scroll to the end and tap the navigation button:

 The following route modes are available: